 - A total of seven times over a lifetime.

-This policy is forward-looking, not retroactive.
-Tests taken prior to September 2019 will not count against these numerical limits.
+- Tests taken prior to September 2019 will not be counted toward these numerical limits, along with the Exceptions listed below.

-In addition, test takers will not be permitted to retake the LSAT if they have already scored a 180 (perfect score) within the current and five past testing years, the period in which LSAC reports scores to law schools.
-This aspect of the policy will be applied retroactively.
+- Test takers will not be permitted to retake the LSAT if they have already scored a 180 (perfect score) within the current reportable score period (i.e., since June 2019).

 Test takers who have special circumstances and want to request an exception to this policy may submit an appeal.